 Note: If you or your loved one have been maintaining a personal health record, this is the type of information that I hope you’ve been keeping in your personal health record!

 1. List of chronic health conditions.
-This would include any conditions that your loved one currently sees a doctor for.
+This would include any conditions that you currently see a doctor for, or is being monitored.
 Bonus points if you include the year the condition was first diagnosed, or any other major milestones related to the disease.
 You can also include major past problems which are no longer being actively treated.

 2. Medication list.
 Be sure to list all prescribed medications, along with any over-the-counter medications and dietary supplements.
 Also helpful: